sheenagonzalez/sheena.dev/README.md

 # Welcome

 I'm Sheena, a Software Engineer with a passion for interactive UX/UI design and building code with optimal efficiency.
 I graduated from UC Berkeley with a degree in Cognitive Science and a minor in Computer Science.
-As a Front-End Developer/Designer, I have experience interning under a NASA-affiliated agency for a few months and working under a lifestyle/beauty e-commerce brand for 3 years.
-Currently, I'm focusing on learning new skills and pursuing personal projects.
+Seeing my work come to life on screen, beautifying and improving the digital world is is so satisfying, and the reason I continue in this line of work.

-Seeing my work come to life on screen, beautifying and improving the digital world is what drives me forward in this career.
+Find me learning new skills and pursuing personal projects here.
 Thank you for taking the time to view my work!

 ## 🛠️ Skills